 Have you lost a tree?
 Rather than cutting it down, consider creating a snag for wildlife.
 Russell Link, author of Landscaping for Wildlife, says, When people ask me what are my top ten plants, I oftentimes will include dead or dying trees … because they’re so important to a wide variety of birds.
 Woodpeckers, especially!

 As always, consider the birds.
 If something worked particularly well as an attractant this year, maybe you can plant more.
 Cedar Waxwings favor cedar berries, mountain ash, toyon, mistletoe, madrone, juniper, crabapple, hawthorn, firethorn, cherries, serviceberries, strawberries, and mulberries.
-(A Master Gardener can help you choose the perfect plant for your area.)
+(Audubon's Plants for Birds can help you choose the perfect native plants for your area.)

 And don't forget the hummingbirds!
 You can attract these feathered gems to your yard or balcony by growing native plants with flowers of red, orange, or purple.
 Native plants offer nectar in spring and summer (and some even in fall and winter).
 They also attract insects – the most important part of a hummingbird’s diet.
 And native plants provide cover and a natural, sustainable habitat that welcomes birds to your yard.

 With the garden put to bed, the kids back in school, and summer activities but a lovely memory, it's a good time for you to learn something new, too.
 This is the time of year when most Audubon chapters gear up with classes and field trips.
 Find your local Audubon and see what they have to offer.